Danielement321/LLM4Beginner/README.md

 This is a simple repository for LLM by a student in AI, with the purpose of enhancing LLM engineering ability.
 I am also a beginner in LLM, so please feel free to discuss if you find any problems.
 This repository aims to build Large (Vision) Language Models from scratch in a unified format with `transformers` models, so it is not highly dependent on this package and useful for understanding the basic knowledge of LLM.

 ## This repository contains
-1. A simple fully connected model for generation.
+1. A simple fully connected model with SwiGELU for generation.
-2. A simple Decoder-Only Transformer for generation.
+2. A simple Decoder-Only Transformer for generation, which can be seen as the simple FFN model with attention mechanism.
 3. Attention map visualization support for transformer-based models.
 4. A Vision Transformer (VIT) for image classification.